-Film review: How a healthy Dejon Jarreau facilitates Houston’s offense
+Film review: How a healthy DeJon Jarreau facilitates Houston’s offense

 Jarreau injured his hip in the opening minutes of Houston’s first round matchup with Cleveland State, then re-aggravated it while fighting through a screen late against Rutgers on Sunday.

 He’s played through the pain, but a limited Jarreau makes No. 2-seeded Houston (26-3, 14-3 American Athletic) less dynamic offensively.
-He’ll have just under a week of recovery time before Houston’s Sweet 16 tilt with No. 11 Syracuse (18-9, 9-7 Atlantic Coast), but it’s unclear how healthy he’ll be.
+Houston head coach Kelvin Sampson said on Wednesday that Jarreau hadn’t practiced in three days, though he’s expected to play and should be about 70 or 75% for Houston’s Sweet 16 tilt with No. 11 Syracuse (18-9, 9-7 Atlantic Coast).

 Here are some plays that show how vital Jarreau is to the Cougars’ offense.